 Every employee is unique.
 Some need a lot of communication.
 Some do their best work after lunch.
 Others focus on easy tasks first while tackling more complex issues later on.
 These differences in work styles makes it hard for managers to figure out who is performing and who isn’t.
 Time tracking cuts out these individual differences and allows you to objectively see how your entire team is performing.

 Detailed productivity metrics show you how much an employee is working in a given day.
-For example, the Hubstaff time tracker codes activity levels in green, yellow or red and reports a percentage productivity value.
+For example, the Hubstaff codes activity levels in green, yellow or red and reports a percentage productivity value.
 You can also view screenshots taken throughout the day to see what people were working on.

 A time tracking system simplifies the process of figuring out when things are working and when they’re not.
 It offers a visual representation of what people are working on, when they’re getting their work done, and when deadlines are being met.
 This all adds up to a better idea of individual workload levels.